 Nico O’Reilly double seals key 2-1 win for Man City over Newcastle United

-Manchester City cut Arsenal’s lead at the top of the Premier League to two points with 2-1 win over Newcastle.
+Manchester City’s win cut Arsenal’s lead at the top of the Premier League to two points.

-Nico O’Reilly’s first-half brace inspired Manchester City to a vital 2-1 victory over Newcastle United which turned up the heat on Premier League leaders Arsenal.
+Nico O’Reilly’s first-half brace inspired Manchester City to a vital 2-1 victory over Newcastle United, which turned up the heat on Premier League leaders Arsenal.

 City took the lead on Saturday when O’Reilly slammed in a left-footed shot in the 14th minute before Lewis Hall levelled.